top of page

 My dad passed away suddenly of a heart attack in April of 2012.
 A few days later I had a dream about him in which he was joking and laughing.
 He had always been a jokester and it was wonderful to see him that way again as the last few years of his life had been difficult.

-As Rod started the car and we turned out of the driveway, the male pheasant suddenly appeared gliding with wings outstretched, about 8 feet above the ground directly in front of our car.
+As Rod started the car and we turned out of the driveway, the male pheasant suddenly appeared, gliding with wings outstretched, about 8 feet above the ground directly in front of our car.
 He was crossing from our neighbor’s yard over their high wire fence, into our pasture where he landed and proceeded to feed The vision was stunning, with the light of the setting sun illuminating his wings and his long beautiful tail.
 The timing of the conversation and the sign was so clear to me that I couldn’t mistake it, and I realized with a smile that Dad would be there at his memorial to witness us all celebrating his life.
 I realized it was only when I looked with a limited perspective that I thought he wasn’t near; because he was in the call of the pheasant and the light through its beautiful wings.

 Four years later in 2016 I received another confirmation of messages from Spirit.
-Since that first sighting we had only rarely seen the male pheasant during those years and I often remarked I wish he could find a mate.
-When my father died in 2012 he was survived by his wife Donna who was infirm and in a nursing home with Alzheimer’s.
+Since that first sighting we had only rarely seen the male pheasant during those years and I often remarked I wished he could find a mate.
+When my father died in 2012 he was survived by his wife Donna who had been admitted into a nursing home with a sudden onset of Alzheimer’s.
 One morning in May I saw a large bird under the bird feeder and realized with surprise it was a female pheasant.
 I was so pleased that there was now a female in our neighborhood.
-Later that morning, I received the news that my step mother had passed away.
-I knew then that the message was from her.
-I emailed Donna’s son Bill and his wife Anne to share the story of the pheasant.
-Anne wrote back with the following note:

 Dear Kim

-Our female pheasant Phryne (after molting her tail feathers) who continued to visit for many months
+Our female pheasant Phryne (after molting her tail feathers)

-0 views0 comments
+4 views0 comments

 bottom of page